hemohessunen/tomcat-with-jvmroute/README.md

 # Versioning

-The tagnames correspond to the official Tomcat Docker image tagnames which are extended.
+The tagnames correspond to the official Tomcat Docker image tagnames.
 E.g. jspaalan/tomcat-with-jvmroute:9.0 uses the tomcat:9.0 as base image.

 # Usage